-“Bringing up a poor credit score takes time, but financially, most people will come out ahead by renting for a while longer before buying,” he says.
+“Bringing up a poor credit score takes time, but financially, most people will come out ahead by renting for a while longer before buying,” Rose says.

-If you find that it’s a struggle to save up for a down payment for a house or to meet that future mortgage payment every month, it’s time to consider cutting expenses.
+It’s time to consider cutting expenses if you find it’s a struggle to save for a down payment on a house or to meet that future mortgage payment every month.

 Ahmed Ali, an outreach consultant at the home management technology company Centriq, suggests reducing expenses by 10 percent to start, if possible.

 “This simply means that if your grocery budget comes to $500 a month, try to reduce it by $50,” Ali says.
 “It is not a huge difference to begin with, but little drops of water make the mighty ocean.”